ibhagwan/dots/README-vim.md

 Note that everything below works with vanilla vim/nvim and does not require the use of any plugins.
 I am not opposed to plugins and even use a few which I find extremely helpful but as a philosophy I try to use as much built-in functionality (with minimal keymap changes) as I can before turning to plugins.
 As you can see below there is **so much** you can do with vanilla Vim that I decided to leave plugins out of the scope of this document.

+If you'd like to take your Vim to the next level, I highly recommend watching all of [Drew Neil's VimCasts](http://vimcasts.org/episodes/page/8/) they are absolutely wonderful and will blow your mind.
+When you're ready to jump in the water and test your skills [Vimgolf](http://www.vimgolf.com) is fantastic exercise which will cement all your Vim knowledge and add new tricks to your arsenal.
+Download [Vimgolf client from here](https://github.com/igrigorik/vimgolf) or it's [lesser known python client by Daniel Stein](https://github.com/dstein64/vimgolf) if you wish to avoid the ruby dependencies.

 **Thanks to [/u/-romainl-](https://www.reddit.com/user/-romainl-/) for [his great feedback](https://www.reddit.com/r/vim/comments/gha79v/i_wrote_an_advanced_comprehensive_cheatsheet_for/fq7qeop?utm_source=share&utm_medium=web2x) correcting previous inaccuracies.**